Seasons (Sevendust album): Commercial performance

 Seasons gained substantial commercial success.
 It debuted at No. 14 in the US, selling nearly 68,000 copies in its first week.
-The album's first promotional single, "Enemy" reached No. 10 on Billboards Mainstream Rock chart to become the group's highest charting single up to that point (it was matched by 2007's "Driven" at No. 10 and then surpassed by 2010's "Unraveling" at No. 7).
+The album's lead single, "Enemy" reached No. 10 on Billboards Mainstream Rock chart to become the group's highest charting single up to that point (it was matched by 2007's "Driven" at No. 10 and then surpassed by 2010's "Unraveling" at No. 7).
 The following two promotional singles did not achieve such a high standard but nevertheless gained frequent airplay upon release.
 Despite mostly positive reviews, the album failed to sell as well as its predecessors, which all were certified gold.

 Critical reception

 The album gained overall positive reception from critics.
 Its approach to heaviness and melody were commended as was the band for their continued strength in songwriting.
 However, Seasons provided little diversity from previous albums.
 Amber Authier of Exclaim! noted, "...as these Atlanta, Georgia natives release more discs, they start to blend into each other.
 They take small steps into a new direction but they aren't willing to take a leap of faith into something radically outside of the style that has given them success to date."
 AllMusic's Alex Henderson described the album as "far from a happy CD, but it's a compelling one -- perhaps too dark for some listeners, but compelling nonetheless" and added, "Sevendust continues to live up to its high standards throughout the band's fourth album."